cmjt/examples/CRC_point_process.md

 ========

-This section discusses fitting models to the colorectal cancer (CRC) data discussed in Jones-Todd et al. (In submission).
-Please note that the CRC data cannot be supplied however to illustrate the methods in Jones-Todd et al. (In submission) we simulate data from a Thomas point process model.
+This section discusses fitting models to the colorectal cancer (CRC) data discussed in Jones-Todd et al. (2018).
+Please note that the CRC data cannot be supplied however to illustrate the methods in Jones-Todd et al. (2018) we simulate data from a Thomas point process model.

 ![Illustration of one image of a patient's slide which enables the pinpointing of nuclei.
 Plot i) is a composite immunofluorescence digital